Quick start guide: Configuring Calling Plans in Microsoft Teams

 Read the December 12, 2017, announcement of Calling Plans in Teams: Intelligent Communications takes the next step with calling in Teams

-By adding Calling Plans - an Office 365 feature powered by Skype for Business - you can now use Teams to make and receive phone calls to or from land lines and mobile phones via the public switched telephone network (PSTN).
+By adding Calling Plans - a Microsoft 365 and Office 365 feature powered by Skype for Business - you can now use Teams to make and receive phone calls to or from land lines and mobile phones via the public switched telephone network (PSTN).

 Prerequisites for enabling the Calls tab in Teams

 To enable the Calls tab in Teams users need to have 1:1 calling enabled in Teams and using a Teams client that supports 1:1 Teams calling.
 To learn how to manage 1:1 calling in Teams, read Set-CsTeamsCallingPolicy.
 To learn which clients support calling, please read Limits and specifications for Microsoft Teams.

 Currently, Voicemail will not be available in the Calls tab unless the user is enabled for PSTN calls.

 Prerequisites for enabling the Dial Pad in Teams

 To enable the Dial Pad tab in Teams and allow your users to make and receive PSTN calls you will need to provision users for Phone System and Calling Plans.
 To learn how to set up Calling Plans, read Set up Calling Plans.
 Additionally, for Teams only users, you must ensure that "Allow private calling" is enabled in the Teams calling policy.
 See Manage Teams during the transition to the new Microsoft Teams admin center for more information.